ponylang/rfcs/text/0000-constrained-types.md

 ## `Error` collection type

 I think that `Array[String val]` is a good error representation that is easy to work with and gives people enough of what they would need without taking on a lot of generics fiddling that might make the library harder to use.
-That said, we could look at making Error generic over the the error representation and use something like `Array[A]`.
+That said, we could look at making `Error` generic over the error representation and use something like `Array[A]`.

 Additionally, if we thought it would be useful to get back a collection of errors that can be updated by calling code without changing the collection within the `Error` type, we could use a persistent collection type like `persistent/Vec`.
 Using a persistent collection would allow for additional errors to be "added on" later while the collection in `Error` would itself remain unchanged.